Top 7 Reasons People Change Their Names

 If you go by your middle name, you might want to erase your first name forever.
 Have you been called a nickname your whole life?
 Is your name spelled in a way no one seems to get right?
 You can use a legal name change to fix any of these issues.

-Personal branding has become an essential part of business.
+Personal branding has become an essential part of the business.
 Writers, musicians, radio personalities, actors and actresses, social media influencers, and others who are well-known by a pseudonym or pen name may want to legally change their name to fully take ownership of the identity they created for themselves.

 You likely already go by your pseudonym on social media, it is how you are known professionally, and any new friends you greet meet you as your pseudonym.
 Making the legal change is the last step.